emailjs/emailjs-imap-client/README.md

 ### Handling fatal error event

 The invocation of `onerror` indicates an irrecoverable error.
 When `onerror` is fired, the connection is already closed, hence there's no need for further cleanup.

-### TCP-Socket related events

-Should you be using the TCP-Socket shim on a platform that has no native support for TLS, the certificate of the remote host is propagated via the `oncert` event.
-The only argument is the PEM-encoded X.501 TLS certificate, however this doesn't include the whole certificate chain.

 ## Get your hands dirty